mako-framework/docs/02_routing_and_controllers/02_controllers.md

 #### File response

-The ```fileResponse``` method returns a file response container.
+The ```fileResponse``` method returns a file response sender.
 The file download will be resumable, something that can be very useful when downloading large files.

 	return $this->fileResponse('/path/to/file.ext');